novikovalab/piawka/statistics.md

 $$D = -\ln \frac{J_{XY}}{\sqrt{J_X \cdot J_Y}}$$

 This distance ranges from 0 (identical populations) and increases without bound.
 It is proportional to divergence time under an infinite-allele neutral model.
+The statistic can attain negative values at low sample sizes, they should be regarded as near-zero distances.

 **Literature**: [Nei (1972) *Am.
 Nat.* 106:283](https://doi.org/10.1086/282771).